EQ: Richard Hart, Lee Bowman Inspector Queen: Florenz Ames Announcer: Rex Marshall

 Leverage: The Ten Li'l Grifters JobTNT, 3 July 2011 Timothy Hutton, Gina Bellman, Aldis Hodge, Christian Kane, Beth Riesgraf, William Russ

 In this episode Hutton's crew is out to obtain incriminatory blueprints from a crooked businessman.
 To do so they have to show up at a Mystery Weekend where everyone dresses as a famous detective.
 In a tribute to his Dad, Tim Hutton takes on the persona of Ellery Queen (‘the world's greatest detective’).
 Even though the hat isn't exactly right, the father/son resemblance is remarkable.
-Coming to DVD.
+Available on DVD.